 - Encourage and support student participation in opportunities for scholarly research, service learning and other activities benefiting their development as medical practitioners (e.g., research, enrichment electives, seminars, personal interests).

-The Educational Policy Committee is responsible for ensuring that the educational program provides students with reasonable institutional support toward meeting graduation requirements.
-To meet thi responsibility it is within the purview of the Committee to:
+The TEPC is responsible for ensuring that the educational program provides students with reasonable institutional support toward meeting graduation requirements.
+To meet this responsibility it is within the purview of the Committee to:

 - Establish policies and procedures that attend to issues arising out of the circumstances of individual students (e.g., exceptions to policy, exemptions from required experiences);